Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ### JSON Serialization of HTTP Responses

-Finally, we want to convert (*deserialize*) the binary data object returned into a JSON object which we can process as a Swift collection object (dictionary or array).
+Finally, we want to convert (*deserialize*) the binary data object returned into a JSON object that we can process as a Swift collection object (a dictionary or an array).

+And we want to properly respond to potential errors by wrapping our JSONSerialization work in a `do-try-catch` block:

 ``` Swift
       ...
             // Convert response data to JSON
             do {